Good to see you again, Ms. Tourte Milanese! You’re looking as beautiful as ever!

 It still bugs me to this day because I will never recreate any of those tourte photos.
 I had every step snapped, and for once, I was happy with the results.
 With artificial light, I didn’t think I could ever do better than those, so I never even attempted to recreate any of them.
 The amount of photos plus post processing was staggering; it was hours and hours of work.
 No way, no how.

-Well, apparently my stubbornness and laziness are not as concrete as I thought.
+Well, apparently my stubbornness and laziness are not as set in stone as I thought.
 Once I saw the theme for this month’s Daring Cooks challenge, ‘en croute’, the Tourte Milanese resurfaced aggressively, and I couldn’t pry it out of my frontal lobes.
 I knew it was finally time to erase the misery of those lost photos and just do it again.
 I was a mixed bag of excitement (because I love making it) and dread (the thought of all the photo work made me queasy), but with a few days to go, I let it loose and ran with it.

 I had to make this tourte easier or I wouldn’t do it, so I bought the puff pastry dough.
 I had no more homemade puff pastry in my freezer, and I wasn’t going to make the puff pastry from scratch this time, no matter how much I enjoy doing so.
 Time is an issue..energy is an issue.
 Purchased puff pastry or bust.